scalefactory/zcollective/README.md

 Beware of running zcollective against puppet runs implemented using the 'puppet apply' runmode: due to a known issue/bug in puppet (http://projects.puppetlabs.com/issues/7917), the classes.txt file, which mcollective (and by extention zcollective) uses to classify machines, isn't written.
-Only use zcollective on infrastructures where you're using the 'puppet agent' runmode, or find another way to populate classes.txt so that mcollective can correctly classify your nodes.
+Only use zcollective on infrastructures where you're using the 'puppet agent' runmode, or find another way to populate classes.txt (eg using the `--write-catalog-summary` switch in new versions of puppet) so that mcollective can correctly classify your nodes.

 ## Assumptions